XieXiongShawn/FlowCharter/README.md

 # FlowCharter
 Temporarily, the FlowCharter is a customerizable GUI program designed for drawing flow chart.

 The idol of this program is Visio.
-So that, all the operation methods would be similar (just the direction of its designer) than Visio.
+So that, all the operation methods would be similar (the direction of its designer) as Visio.

 This program is a off-work project driven by personal interest.
 The design purpose is to practice/enhance coding skill&brain.